- February 4, 2021

 "Binarystar Infinity" is a 1-bit shoot 'em up game with challenging arcade-style gameplay and handcrafted levels.
 Players must defend against an unknown mothership that destroyed their moon, either in single-player mode or with a friend in co-op.
 The game features nostalgic 1-bit graphics and smooth feedback controls, with the option for a more intense experience with friendly fire in co-op mode.

-- The game features a great art style and enjoyable soundtrack that enhances the overall experience.
+- The pixel art style, while minimalistic, is complemented by a great soundtrack that enhances the overall experience.

 graphics